wp-graphql/wp-graphql-woocommerce/docs/handling-user-session-and-using-cart-mutations.md

 ## Step 1: UserSessionProvider.jsx

 `UserSessionProvider.jsx` is a state manager that queries and maintains the app's copy of the end-user's session state from WooCommerce on the backend.
 We'll also be implementing a helper hook called `useSession()` that will provide the user session state to components nested within the provider.
-In order for the `UserSessionProvider` code in our samples to work properly, the end user will have to implement an ApolloClient with a middleware layer configured to manage the WooCommerce session token, like the one demonstrated in our [**Configuring GraphQL Client for User Session**](configuring-graphql-client-for-user-session.md) guide.
+In order for the `UserSessionProvider` code in our samples to work properly, the end user will have to implement an ApolloClient with a middleware layer configured to manage the WooCommerce session token, like the one demonstrated in our [**Configuring GraphQL Client for User Session**](configuring-graphql-client-for-user-session.md) section.

 Here is the code for `UserSessionProvider.jsx`: